StygianTheBest/StygianCore/Client/README.md

 ## StygianCore World of Warcraft 3.3.5a Client Upgrade

-> To complete the StygianCore experience, I suggest downloading my [World of Warcraft 3.3.5a Client Upgrade](https://rebrand.ly/stygiancore335clients) which includes HD Player and Creature Models, [Random Animated Login Screens](https://rebrand.ly/randomloginscreens), Custom AddOns and more.
+> To complete the StygianCore experience, I suggest downloading my [World of Warcraft 3.3.5a Client Upgrade](https://rebrand.ly/stygiancore335clients) which includes [HD Player and Creature Models](https://github.com/StygianTheBest/StygianCore/blob/master/Client/Data/StygianCore%20Client%20Patch%20Info.txt), [Random Animated Login Screens](https://rebrand.ly/randomloginscreens), Custom Add-Ons and more.

-TODO: Please visit the [StygianCore Client Upgrade](#) project page for more information.
+## LICENSE

+All code and scripts are released under [GNU AGPL v3](https://stygianthebest.github.io/license/).

+World of Warcraft© and Blizzard Entertainment© are all trademarks or registered trademarks of Blizzard Entertainment© in the United States and/or other countries.
+These [terms](http://us.blizzard.com/en-us/company/about/legal-faq.html) and all related materials, logos, and images are [copyright](http://us.blizzard.com/en-us/company/about/copyrightnotices.html) Blizzard Entertainment©.
+This site and content is in no way associated with or endorsed by Blizzard Entertainment©.